 ii.
 “We finally see the man after God’s own heart turning the occasion of his sin and its punishment into an occasion of worship.”
 (Morgan)

 b.
 He answered him from heaven by fire on the altar: God showed His acceptance of David’s sacrifice by consuming it with fire from heaven.
-God honored David’s desire to be right and to fellowship with God by answering with Divine blessing from heaven.
+The LORD honored David’s desire to be right with God and to fellowship with Him, by answering with Divine blessing from heaven.
 So it always is when God’s children draw near to their God and Father for cleansing and fellowship.

 i.
 The sending of fire from heaven answered a question that had burned in the heart of David for a long time.
 For many years, he had wondered where God wanted the temple to be built, and he sought for that place, as shown in Psalm 132:1-5: